detalhe/vehicle-ai/README.md

 ## Features

-- Upload an image of any vehicle.
+- Upload an image of any vehicle through file selection or drag-and-drop.
 - AI-based identification of vehicle make, model, color, and year.
+- Display of car manufacturer logo (when available).
-- User-friendly interface with real-time feedback.
+- User-friendly interface with animations.
 - Error handling and informative messages for users.
+- Responsive design for various screen sizes.

 ## Installation